open/close all folders

 - In some sections of Los Angeles, San Francisco, and New York City, the use of intense speech patterns and a theatric eloquence at parties, among friends, or even during family squabbles is the norm.

 - "Young MAN, if I EVER see BEFORE ME this kind of MANIFESTATION of INSOLENCE from my own FLESH AND BLOOD again, you will regret the HONOR your parents GAVE YOU in ALLOWING YOU To!
 Be!
-Born!"
+BOOOOOOOOOOOOOOOOOOOOORN!"

 - Most amateur improv shows turn into this very quickly.